 The most popular careers directly relating to Music include teaching, performance and arts administration.
 Other options include broadcasting, composing, publishing, musical law, and many others.
 Some students undertake further study in performance, often at conservatoires in the UK and abroad.

 Mayfair Consultants offers at home, one-on-one Music tuition to clients living across the London area, including Saxophone, Flute, Cello, Drum, Guitar, Piano, Violin and Singing lessons.
 We work with students approaching practical and theoretical exams, from beginners’ level all the way through to advanced, and with clients working in the business sector.
 Our expert tutors are highly skilled musicians with diverse portfolios and professional experience.
 They offer clear guidance, including easily-applied advice on practical technique, musical expression and voice projection.
+Contact us to enquire about a Music tutor today.

 Please note the instruments we currently offer tuition for are: